reportportal/docs/src/md/src/LogDataInReportPortal/CucumberJVM.md

 There are two versions: **ScenarioReporter** and **StepReporter**;

-the difference is in granularity level, ScenarioReporter being probably the recommended option.
+the difference is in the granularity level, ScenarioReporter is the most recommended option.

-TestItem – report portal specified object for representing: suite, test, method objects in different test systems.
-Used as tree structure and can be recursively placed inside himself.
+TestItem – A ReportPortal specified object for representing: suite, test, method objects in different test systems.
+Used as a tree structure that can be recursively placed inside itself.